 Waterproof matches are the best matches, though our experts say lighters are better than matches.
 Rogue recommends carrying both, in case either fails.
 Hawke likes Bic lighters, but stresses that “folks should review fire basics [because] it’s surprising how many people don’t know how to build a fire once they have a light.”
 Coyne uses only UCO Stormproof matches.
 “Once lit, they cannot be put out,” he says.
 “They even burn underwater.”

-Ramey was the one naysayer when it comes to solar panels.
+Ramey was the one naysayer when it comes to devices that use solar panels.
 He prefers to avoid them, because “you don’t want your battery baking in the sun,” he says.
 After “deep field testing,” he recommends the NOVOO Explorer 10,000mAh and Anker PowerCore 10,000mAh.
 He calls both “the right mix of ruggedness, size and weight, capacity, and performance.”
 Rogue also likes “anything by Anker” to “charge your phone or other devices perfectly.”

 Coyne uses only Energizer, and Ramey won’t budge from his Panasonic Eneloops “because they last a long time sitting on a shelf.”
 One thing all of our experts agree on is that whatever batteries you get, they should be rechargeable.